Peridigital/mini-lessons/ng-assessment-points/ng-repeat-tmpl-dir/README.md

 - the 'Show grade' button should be hidden
 - the student's grade should be shown
 - the 'Hide grade' button should be shown <br />
+- the opposite should occur when the 'Hide grade' button is clicked on <br />

 6. After the functionality of showing and hiding the students' buttons and grades is completed, show your mentor this project.